 Awarded top choice of Agoda travellers 2018

-If you are looking for luxury with all the conveniences, then the Living Hotel Das Viktualienmarkt is it.
-Munich's famous Viktualienmarkt (farmers market from the 1800s) in Munich's Aldstadt is out your front door.
+If you are looking for one of the Munich luxury hotels with all the conveniences, then the Living Hotel Das Viktualienmarkt is it.
+It is a 4.5 star hotel located in Munich's famous Viktualienmarkt (farmers market from the 1800s) and Munich's Altstadt is out your front door.

 The hotel also has many restaurants and lots of shopping surrounding it.
-It's also an ideal hotel for business travellers allowing you see Munich easily in your free time as you are staying in the middle of the action.
+It's also an ideal hotel for business travellers allowing you see Munich easily in your free time as you are in a super central location.